kal72/RackMonthPicker/README.md

 adding .setLocale(Locale.ENGLISH) to change language.<br />
 adding .setColorTheme(R.color.primary) to change color theme.<br />
-adding .setSelectedMonth(4) to change default month selected.
+adding .setSelectedMonth(4) to change default month selected. adding .setMonthType(MonthType) to show month by text or number.

 Once the dialog is shown, you can dismiss it:
 ```java